gjerokrsteski/php-captcha-generator/README.markdown

 Introduction
 ============

-    Creates a captcha with the PHP's GD library for your web form.
+    Creates a security-captcha-image with the PHP's GD library for your web form.
 Is easy to use, just check it out.

 Requirements & Installation
 ---------------------------